phmarcel0x/pongduino/README.md

 	If the ball passes through the RIGHT side of the window (past Player Two),	=> point for Player One After a score occurs, the ball should start in the center and shoot off in the direction of the LOSING player

-#### ¿Audio?
-(TBD)
-	If the ball hits a paddle, a sound effect should play.
-	If the ball hits a wall, a sound effect should play.

 #### ¿Arduino Joystick?
 (TBD)
 	Normal joystick functionality.